hackclub/hackclub/workshops/pcb_intro/README.md

 </span>

 ### Clock
 <span class=kicad-img>![](./2.png)</span>
 <span class=easyeda-img>
 ![](./e2.0.png)
 Search for "C13738" in the Library for the clock.
 </span>
 Now that our MCU is powered, it needs a clock to tick to.
-We can later configure the ATMega328P to use our 16MHz crystal here rather than run at its default of 1MHz in software.
+We can configure the ATmega328P to use this 16MHz crystal rather than run at its default of 1MHz.

 This crystal needs an accompanying capacitor connected to ground on each pin.

 <details>
-<summary>How to calculate the value of these capacitors?</summary>
+<summary>How did I come up with the value of these capacitors?</summary>

 ```
 C = 2 * CL - CS